bonigarcia/webdrivermanager/README.md

 -Dwdm.geckoDriverVersion=0.11.1
 ```

 If no version is specified, WebDriverManager sends a request to the server hosting the binary.
-In order to avoid this request and check if any binary has been previously downloaded, the key `wdm.forceCache` can be used.
+To avoid this request and check if any binary has been previously downloaded, the key `wdm.forceCache` can be used.

 The value of these properties can be overridden by means of *environmental variables*.
 The name of these variables result from putting the name in uppercase and replacing the symbol `.` by `_`.
 For example, the property ``wdm.targetPath`` can be overridden by the environment variable ``WDM_TARGETPATH``.